Key Facts

 Do I need to read every Nutrition Facts label?

 No. You don’t need to keep track of every nutrient you are eating.
 Just take a look at Nutrition Facts labels once in a while to help you make healthy choices and choose foods that will give your body the nutrition it needs.
 For example, if you don’t drink much milk, you should read Nutrition Facts labels to help you find other foods and drinks that are high in calcium.
 You can also use the Nutrition Facts label to compare two different foods.
-For example, if you are deciding between two different kinds of bread, reading the Nutrition Facts labels can help you make the healthier choice by choosing the bread that has the highest amount of fiber and least amount of added sugar.
+For example, if you are deciding between two different kinds of bread, reading the Nutrition Facts labels and ingredient lists can help you make the healthier choice by choosing the bread that has the highest amount of fiber and least amount of added sugar.

 The Nutrition Facts label lists a 2000-calorie diet.
 Should I be eating 2000 calories?